A Deep Probabilistic Spatiotemporal Framework for Dynamic Graph Representation Learning with Application to Brain Disorder Identification: Application to Dynamic Brain Networks

 \subsection{Graph Neural Network Model Training}

 The proposed DSVB framework is used to generate the dynamic node embeddings that correspond to the node feature and adjacency matrix sequences.
 The FCNN classifier is then used to discriminate between the ASD and HC subjects.
-We train the end-to-end DSVB-FCNN via an Adam optimizer using a learning rate of 0.00001 with annealing and a l2 regularization of 0.01 for 400 epochs.
+We train the end-to-end DSVB-FCNN via an Adam optimizer using a learning rate of 1e-5 = $10^{-5}$ with exponential annealing, and a L2 regularization of 0.01 for 400 epochs.
 The output dimension of the graph-structure GRU is chosen to be 16.
 The output dimensions of each layer of the GNN encoder are chosen to be 32 and 16, respectively.
-The output dimensions of the single-layered FCNN measurement and state feature models are chosen to be 64 and 8, respectively.
-The output dimensions of each layer of the FCNN classifier is chosen to be 32 and 2, respectively.
-These model hyperparameters are selected based on a 5-folds cross validation.
+The output dimensions of the single-layered FCNN data and latent feature models are chosen to be 64 and 8, respectively.
+The output dimensions of each layer of the FCNN classifier are chosen to be 32 and 2, respectively.
+These model hyperparameters are selected based on a 5-fold cross-validation.